 10 Textiles Portrait Artists you HAVE to follow is the latest addition to our Artists you HAVE to follow series.
-We’ve already looked at leading Knit & Crochet, Quilt, Hand Embroidery, Machine Embroidery and Felt artists and discovered a treasure trove of modern fibre art inspiration.
+We’ve already looked at leading Knit & Crochet, Quilt, Hand Embroidery, Machine Embroidery, Artists Inspired by Nature, and Felt artists and discovered a treasure trove of modern fibre art inspiration.

 These contemporary textile artists are innovative, daring, talented and excel in creating portraits that resonate with us.
 While not all of these fibre artists are exclusively portrait artists, they’ve been featured here simply because we love what they do!
 These are our top 10 most inspiring textile portrait artists you HAVE to follow.

 In an attempt to reference an embroidered piece made as a child, Cayce Zavaglia made the permanent switch from paint to embroidery, around 18 years ago.
 Her portraits are exclusively of friends, family and fellow artists.